-Kathleen Faulkner is a Paciﬁ c Northwest jewelry artist, painter, and scrimshaw artist.
+Kathleen Faulkner is a Paciﬁc Northwest jewelry artist, and painter.
 Her jewelry reﬂects her love of the great northwest.
-Using pastel, colored pencil, graphite, gouache, oil pastel, pen and/or ink, many of her jewelry pieces have a narrative element that reﬂects this love.
+Using colored pencil, graphite, gouache, oil pastel, pen and/or ink, many of her jewelry pieces have a narrative element that reﬂects this love.

 “I make work to tell a story… My focus is to remind people that nature is a wonderful and necessary part of life.”

 Kathleen Faulkner attended Clatsop College and Cornish College of the Arts.
-In the mid 1980s, she was an apprentice under Lois Bertolino.
-Her work has appeared in galleries across Washington and in B.C.
-Canada, and in many publications such as Art Jewelry Forum, and Ornament Magazine.
+In the mid 1980s, she was a jewelry apprentice under Lois Bertolino.
+Her work has appeared in galleries across Washington and in many publications such as Art Jewelry Forum, and Ornament Magazine.

 Wind Letter Necklace

 Brooch in found object, color pencil, mica, and sterling silver.
 4 x 1 5/8".